CharlesMangwa/react-data-fetching/README.md

 }
 ```

-Through `react-data-fetcher`, you have access to `<Fetch>`, `<ConnectedFetch>` and `requestToApi()`.
+The package gives  access to `<Fetch>`, `<ConnectedFetch>` and `requestToApi()`.
 To have an in-depth explanation about how to use them, how they work and even more, head to this post: [Introducing 🎣 React Data Fetcher](https://medium.com/p/2140a1d36cc8/).

+## Docs

+- [**`<Fetch>`**](https://github.com/CharlesMangwa/react-data-fetcher/blob/master/docs/Fetch.md) carries out all your network requests.
+- [**`<ConnectedFetch>`**](https://github.com/CharlesMangwa/react-data-fetcher/blob/master/docs/ConnectedFetch.md) allows you to share several parameters among every `<Fetch>` instance in your app.
+- [**`requestToApi()`**](https://github.com/CharlesMangwa/react-data-fetcher/blob/master/docs/requestToApi.md) lets you perform your request with a good old function.

 ## Todo

 Want to submit a PR but don't know where to start?
 Here is a list of features you could consider!

-- [ ] React 16.3.0 new context API & lifecycles  ⚛️
+This might change in the future as the API is far from being complete.

 - [ ] Increase code coverage 🤓
+- [ ] Implement React 16.3.0 new context API & lifecycles ⚛️
-- [ ] Ability to make several calls at once ⛓
+- [ ] Add the ability to make several calls at once / manage a queue ⛓
-- [ ] Caching system 📥
+- [ ] Implement a caching (and/or normalization) system 📥
-- [ ] GraphQL support ✨
+- [ ] Add GraphQL support ✨
 - [ ] What else?

 ## About

-`react-data-fetcher` is actually developed and maintained by your truly, [@Charles_Mangwa](https://twitter.com/Charles_Mangwa).
-Feel free to contact me if you want to contribute to the project!
+`react-data-fetcher` is currently developed and maintained by your truly, [@Charles_Mangwa](https://twitter.com/Charles_Mangwa).
+Feel free get in touch if you want to contribute!